cicirello/pyaction/README.md

 [Github Container Registry](https://github.com/cicirello?ecosystem=container&tab=packages)
 using Github Actions.

-We have twice monthly, automated builds so that we can pick up any updates to the base image, such as Python updates, as well as any updates to the GitHub CLI, etc.
+Our daily automated CI/CD processes monitor for updates to the Python slim Docker image, the GitHub CLI, etc. Upon detecting such updates, we release an update of pyaction sometimes as early as same day, but possibly a few days later.

+See [CHANGELOG](https://github.com/cicirello/pyaction/blob/master/CHANGELOG.md) for details of versions of Python, GitHub CLI, git, etc included in each pyaction release.

 ## Docker Tags and Versioning Scheme